Faroe Islands

 The purpose of the general systemic buffer is to enhance the banks' resilience to large fluctuations in the Faroese economy.
 The Faroese economy is a small, open economy with a concentrated business structure heavily dependent on fisheries and aquaculture.
 This makes the economy vulnerable to negative economic shocks.

-The Council finds that activation of the systemic risk buffer for the Faroe Islands may address these structural vulnerabilities.
+The Council assesses that activation of the systemic risk buffer for the Faroe Islands may address these structural vulnerabilities.
 The buffer increases the banks' capitalisation, thereby enhancing their resilience to negative economic shocks.
 This contributes to ensuring financial stability in the Faroe Islands.

 Current systemic buffer rate in the Faroe Islands